Alternate Fighter: Expanded

 to you and your allies and obeys your commands.

-It uses the Loyal Hound stat block, which uses your proficiency bonus (PB) and Exploit save DC.
+It uses the Loyal Hound stat block, which uses your Proficiency Bonus (PB) and Exploit save DC.
+Your

-In combat, your Hound acts during your turn.
-It
+Combat.
+In combat, your Hound acts during your

-can move and use its reaction on its own, but it only
+turn.
+It can move and use its reaction on its own, but

-takes the Dodge action unless you use a bonus action
+it only takes the Dodge action unless you use a bonus

-to command it to take an action from its stat block, or
+action to order it to take an action from its stat block,

-another action.
-Also, when you take the Attack action
+or to take another action.
+Also, whenever you take the

-on your turn, you can forgo one of your attacks to order
+Attack action on your turn, you can forgo one attack to

-defend both you and itself to the best of its abilities.
+and will defend you and itself to the best of its abilities.

+Dying.
 If your Hound is reduced to 0 hit points, it makes death saving throws like a player character would.
-Should it die, your skills allow you to find a canine-like creature and train
+When the Hound is at 0 hit points, you can use an action to touch it and expend one Exploit Die to automatically stabilize it.

 Hound Master Exploits